stargate/data-api/docs/jsonapi-spec.md

 #### Sort Clause Order of Operations

-The `<sort-clause>` is evaluated using the following order of
+The `<sort-clause>` is evaluated using the following order of operations:
-operations:

 1. If the sort clause is missing or contains zero `<sort-expression>`'s the order of candidate documents is unchanged, and is assumed to be the *natural order* applied by the underlying database.
-2. If the `<sort-clause>` contains a single `<sort-expression>` the candidate documents are ordered by that field using the [Sort Order](#clauseSortOrder).
+2. If the `<sort-clause>` contains a single `<sort-expression>` the candidate documents are ordered by that field using the [Sort Order](#sort-order).
 If two or more documents have equivalent value for a field, the order of the documents will be natural order.
 3. If the `<sort-clause>` contains two or more `<sort-expression>`'s the first expression is used to sort the documents, and the second is used to sort all documents that have the same value for the first expression.
-A third `<sort-expression>` is used to sort documents with a duplicate value for the second expression and so on.
+A third `<sort-expression>` is used to sort documents with a duplicate value for the second expression, and so on.

 #### Sort Order

-**TODO:** type coercion, missing fields
+**TODO:** type coercion, missing fields.

 ### Update Clause

-**TODO** BNF for update commands, need to use `<document-path>`
+**TODO** BNF for update commands, need to use `<document-path>`.